ogozcelik/print-decimal/README.md

 # PrintDecimal_Assembly
-It prints the number stored in register to decimal format
+It prints the binary number stored in register into decimal format with no leading zeros.